Where to Stay in Hoi An: A Local’s Guide for First-Timers

 A secret pathway onto the beach at An Bang Beach in Hoi An, Vietnam.

-A secluded path onto the beach at An Bang Beach
+A secluded path to the beach at An Bang Beach

 When travelers ask for advice, I always tell them that Hoi An’s beaches, An Bang Beach and Cua Dai Beach, are not within walking distance of Old Town in Hoi An.
 But this is where bicycle or scooter renting comes in handy.
 It’s a beautiful ride on a bicycle, and you’ll pass through some awesome rice fields.

-Electric carts (electric buses) also transport guests around Hoi An, including to and from the beach areas.
+Electric cars (electric shuttles/golf carts) also transport guests around Hoi An, including to and from the beach areas.
 Many hotels now have these as a service.
 You’ll see these golf carts zipping all over Old Town.

 Here are the directions from Old Town to An Bang Beach on Google Maps.